-No more than 16 course units for work external to Illinois Wesleyan may be counted toward a degree.
+IWU degree candidates may use up to 16 course units earned externally towards the completion of their degree.
 An exception may be made for students who matriculate to Illinois Wesleyan following the closure of their colleges or universities.
 Such students may graduate with fewer than two years and 16 courses in residence if they have completed three years of study at their previous institutions and satisfactorily completed the equivalent of the IWU general education and major requirements.
 All eligible coursework completed prior to matriculation at Illinois Wesleyan may be counted toward a degree for these students.
 Such students must complete a minimum of eight course units (two full semesters) before graduating from Illinois Wesleyan.

-No more than 50% of a major or minor be taken elsewhere.
-No more than 50% of a major or minor be taken elsewhere.
+No more than 50% of a major, minor, or certificate may be taken elsewhere.
 An exception may be made for students who matriculate to Illinois Wesleyan following the closure of their colleges and universities.
-In such cases, all equivalent major and minor courses, as determined by the major or minor program faculty, may be counted toward degree completion at Illinois Wesleyan.
+In such cases, all equivalent major, minor, or certificate courses, as determined by the University may be counted toward degree completion at Illinois Wesleyan.

-Any course that Illinois Wesleyan University considers to be less than .66 course units will not satisfy a Shared Curriculum, major, or minor requirement.
+Any course that Illinois Wesleyan University considers to be less than .66 course units will not satisfy a Shared Curriculum, major, minor, or certificate requirement.